 Baal Shem Tov, or Besht — the founder of Chasidism —

-Breaking Open the Abyss – on Tisha B'Av and the Gulf
+Breaking Open the Abyss – on Tisha B'Av and Environmental Destruction

 There is a midrash that tells of King David going to dig the foundations for the Temple, which is built according to aggadah on the even sh'tiyah, the foundation stone of the world.
 When David disturbs the stone, the waters of the t'hom, the abyss, rise up through the breach King David has made, threatening to destroy the world.
 It is only by casting a pot shard on which God's name is written onto the waters that the waters quell their bursting forth from the abyss.